Birmingham England, UK Travel Guide

 Some restaurants or culinary schools offer classes, often focusing on Indian cuisine, to learn local flavors and techniques.

-Several companies offer guided food trips that explore specific areas like the Jewellery Quarter or Balti Triangle.
+Several companies offer guided food trips that explore specific regions such as the Jewellery Quarter or Balti Triangle.

 A visit to Cadbury World (on the city outskirts) offers insight into chocolate production and its history, providing a sweet culinary experience.